Skip to content

 Most health conditions arise from a chronic state of metabolic imbalance

-Today, two-thirds of our calories come from either toxic seed oils or blood-sugar elevating carbohydrates and sweets.
+Today, most of our calories come from either toxic seed oils or blood-sugar elevating carbohydrates and sweets.
 These are the main ingredients in junk food.
 But many products containing these same unhealthy ingredients are disguised as health foods.
 This “secret” junk food is sold in places like Whole Foods Market, Trader Joes’, and Thrive Market.

 Junk food and secret junk food stand between you and the body and health you deserve!